ThreaditApp/Threadit/README.md

 ## 🚀 Overview

 *Threadit* is cloud native application that offers a set of services that provide users the ability to connect, share and engage in discussions within communities through a REST API.
-Its architecture will follow a microservices model and be deployed on Google Cloud Platform (GCP).
+Its architecture will follow a microservices model with gRPC communication and be deployed on Google Cloud Platform (GCP) with Kubernetes.

 ## 🔍 Development Phases